IvanFan/ReadingNotes/README.md

 This repository is used for my personal reading notes.
 As a developer, self-learning is really essential.
 It contains my daily work and reading notes.
 Also some thinking about technologies during reading.
-I will try to keep updating it everyday.

 ## Plan